linnykoleh/Spring/Notes.md

 ### JoinPoint

-- JoinPoint can be added to methods implementing the following types of advice:
+- `JoinPoint` can be added to methods implementing the following types of advice:
 	- Before
     - After returning
     - After throwing
     - After
 - The parameter must, if present, be the first parameter of the advice method.
 - When the advice is invoked, the parameter will hold a reference to an object that holds static information about the join point as well as state information.
 	- Examples of static information:
 		- Kind (type) of join point
 		- Signature at the join point
-- Examples of dynamic information available from the JoinPoint object:
+	- Examples of dynamic information available from the `JoinPoint` object:
 		- Target object - `JoinPoint.getTarget`
 		- Currently executing object

 ### ProceedingJoinPoint

+- Use of the `ProceedingJoinPoint` class as a parameter to an `Around` advice.
+- This type is used as the first parameter of a method implementing an around advice.
 - `ProceedingJoinPoint` class as a parameter to an around advice.
 - `ProceedingJoinPoint` parameter, it will be impossible to invoke the next advice method or target method in such a case.
 - `ProceedingJoinPoint` class is a subclass of the JoinPoint class it contains all the information described in the above section on the JoinPoint class.
 - `ProceedingJoinPoint` class contains these two additional methods:
 	- **proceed()** <br/>
       Proceed to invoke the next advice method or the target method without passing any parameters.
 Will return an Object.
-May throw a Throwable exception.
+May throw a `Throwable` exception.
     - **proceed(Object[] args)** <br/>
       Proceed to invoke the next advice method or the target method passing an array of objects as argument to the method to be invoked.
+Will return an Object.
+May throw a Throwable exception.

 ```java
 @Around("publicServiceMethodInSpringPackagePointcut()")